 “In late 2010, we came up with the concept,” explains McGrath.
 “Obviously Ryder was a big part of the formative stages, he and I were bouncing ideas back and forth.
 Ryder agreed to put his name on the event and the tour was born.
 Having the fortune to race as a pro, I wanted to share the beauty of cycling with everyone,” McGrath says of his commitment to creating the event and keeping it rolling.
 “I have done it my whole life and it’s near and dear to my heart.”

-Key to the Ryder Hesjedal Tour de Victoria p/b GoodLife are the the things that only elite athletes normally experience.
+Key to the Ryder Hesjedal Tour de Victoria are the things that only elite athletes normally experience.
 The ride features full road closures and rolling support for the riders.
 “Most people are used to having their ride interrupted by traffic lights and stop signs.
-With closures, it is a totally different experience and it is surprising how much easier 140km is when you are riding with a group.”
+With closures, it is a totally different experience and it is surprising how much easier 150km is when you are riding with a group.”

 “This year is going to be bigger and better than ever,” Seamus claims.
 If you are looking for a cycling vacation this year, Victoria is an amazing place to visit.
 The rides are a mix of scenic oceanfront roads, a few challenging climbs, rainforests, and small country roads.
 And his favourite part of the ride?
-“Every single person had a huge smile as they crossed the finish line last year.
-That’s over 1700 people just enjoying the sport.
+“Seeing everyone’s smile as they cross the finish line.
+That’s 1800 people just enjoying the sport.
 It is tough to beat that.”

-Interested in riding Ryder Hesjedal’s Tour de Victoria p/b GoodLife Fitness?
+Interested in riding Ryder Hesjedal’s Tour de Victoria?
 Be sure to look out for Seamus on his S5 during the ride.
 Find out more information here: TourdeVictoria.com